 However, there are differences between the two ratings systems.
 Below, we focus on which sustainable criteria wood doors relate to within the LEED rating system, the credits associated with the criteria, and the differences between the credits in the LEED rating systems.
 LaForce has developed a series of blogs on this, with our next set of credits to observe being certified wood.

 However, in LEED v4, projects will receive one point where products meet at least one of the criteria for at least 25% of the total cost of all materials in the project.
 Under the credit called Building Product Disclosure and Optimization – Sourcing of Raw Materials, Option 2 is a list of criteria to pick from.
 Certified wood happens to be one of the criteria found under the heading Wood Products.
-Again, the documentation must include a chain-of-custody certificate from the vendor and invoices indicating the FSC percentages.
+Again, the documentation must include a chain-of-custody certificate from the vendor and invoices indicating the specific percentages.
 Unlike LEED 2009, the new wood percentage is not part of the calculation.
-Finally, like LEED 2009, you cannot double-dip with the recycled content credit (the LEED v4 Reference Guide explains this well indicating “project teams must choose whether to classify the product [or some fraction of the assembly] as FSC Certified or as recycled content; the material cannot contribute to both claims simultaneously”).
+Finally, like LEED 2009, you cannot double-dip with the recycled content credit (the LEED v4 Reference Guide explains this well indicating “project teams must choose whether to classify the product [or some fraction of the assembly] as certified or as recycled content; the material cannot contribute to both claims simultaneously”).

 Contact LaForce for more information on how we can help your building go green!